 What I’m trying to say is that you probably have a crap ton of moving parts in your Keap or Keap application.
 How are you supposed to know how each element is performing?

 To make matters worse, Keap’s reporting is, well, lacking to say the least.
 Yes, they have a dashboard tool where you can add a few generic widgets or create a counter widget that is based on a custom report or saved search, but that isn’t going to provide real-time data in an effective way.

 What you need is a visual dashboard that allows you to see how successful your marketing is doing for all stages of the funnel.
 This will allow you to know where to properly invest future marketing dollars.

-Graphly is a simple tool that allows you to create visual, custom dashboards for all the activity happening inside of your Keap or Infusionsoft application.
+Graphly is a simple tool that allows you to create visual, custom dashboards for all the activity happening inside of your Keap or Keap application.
 We’ll walk you step-by-step on some powerful visual dashboards Graphly can help you create to measure your marketing campaigns.
-Check this article on creating detailed sales and sales pipeline reports for your Keap or Infusionsoft application.
+Check this article on creating detailed sales and sales pipeline reports for your Keap or Keap application.